-By the time of diagnosis of patient 2, it was recognized that resistance to first generation somatostatin analogs was a characteristic of AIP mutation positive acromegaly (9).
-Hence the patient had test doses of subcutaneous pasireotide and octreotide.
-The role of such test dosing to predict responses to long-term octreotide/lanreotide treatment is controversial but similar studies of pasireotide test dosing have not been performed widely.
-Although it is not a standard approach, but when considering switching to pasireotide in octreotide-resistant patients the use of a test dose might be informative, at least in AIP mutated patients.
-In patient 2, we later found no clinical response to a first-generation compound when switched temporarily from pasireotide LAR to octreotide LAR, indicating the test dose approach was helpful in this case.
-In addition, SST immunohistochemistry showed absent SST2 staining and moderate membranous SST5 staining; this further argued in favor of pasireotide LAR as it is not SST2 dependent.
-Recently Yamamoto et al reported the case of an AIP mutation negative acromegaly patient who had a negative response to an octreotide test dose (paradoxical rise in GH) (27).
+At the time of diagnosis of Patient 2, it was recognized that resistance to first-generation somatostatin analogs was a characteristic of AIP mutation positive acromegaly

+(9).
+Hence, the patient had test doses of subcutaneous pasireotide and octreotide.
+The role of such test dosing to predict responses to long-term octreotide/lanreotide treatment is controversial, but similar studies of pasireotide test dosing have not been performed widely.
+Although it is not a standard approach, when considering switching to pasireotide in octreotide-resistant patients, the use of a test dose might be informative, at least in AIP-mutated patients.
+In Patient 2, we later found no clinical response to a first-generation compound when switched from pasireotide LAR to octreotide LAR for three months, indicating the test dose approach was helpful in this case.
+In addition, SST immunohistochemistry showed absent SST2 staining and moderate membranous SST5 staining; this further argued in favor of using pasireotide LAR as it is not an SST2 dependent compound.
+Recently Yamamoto et al. reported the case of an AIP mutationnegative acromegaly patient who had a negative response to an octreotide test dose (paradoxical rise in GH) (27).
 That patient had other features suggestive of poorer first-generation SSA responses, including tumor hyperintensity on T2-weighted images (28).
-Yamamoto et al found good tumoral and hormonal responses to pasireotide and subsequent surgery showed the tumor to be negative for AIP immunostaining and to have a low level of SST2 versus SST5 staining.
-Previous studies in AIP mutated and non-mutated acromegaly cases have emphasized the importance of AIP immunohistochemical staining intensity in the responsiveness to first generation somatostatin analogs (29, 30, 31, 32).
-Somatostatin analogs themselves can potentially alter AIP expression and actions via molecules such as ZAC1, a key factor in SST2 mediated effects of octreotide (12, 13, 33).
-Recently, Iacovazzo et al reported that the only predictor of pasireotide responsiveness in octreotide/lanreotide-resistant patients was the presence of SST5 (34).
-Should the molecular profile of

-AIP mutated pituitary adenomas give rise to a greater likelihood of low AIP/SST2 protein expression coupled with membranous SST5, this might explain the relative resistance to first generation SSA and argue for the specific use of pasireotide as tailored medical therapy for some patients with AIP mutations.
+Yamamoto et al. found good tumoral and hormonal responses to pasireotide and subsequent surgery showed the tumor to be negative for AIP immunostaining and to have a low level of SST2 vs SST5 staining.
+Previous studies in AIP-mutated and non-mutated acromegaly cases have emphasized the importance of AIP immunohistochemical staining intensity in the responsiveness to first-generation somatostatin analogs (29, 30, 31, 32).
+Somatostatin analogs themselves can potentially alter AIP expression and actions via molecules such as ZAC1, a key factor in SST2-mediated effects of octreotide (12, 13, 33).
+Recently, Iacovazzo et al. reported that the only predictor of pasireotide responsiveness in octreotide/lanreotideresistant patients was the presence of SST5 (34).
+Should the molecular profile of AIP-mutated pituitary adenomas give rise to a greater likelihood of low AIP/SST2 protein expression coupled with membranous SST5, this might explain the relative resistance to first-generation SSA and argue for the specific use of pasireotide as tailored medical therapy for some patients with AIP mutations.

 The aggressive nature of pituitary adenomas in those with AIP mutations raises a series of challenges for clinical management.
-As tumors are generally large and often invasive at diagnosis, primary neurosurgical cure, as occurred in the sister of patient 1, is unfortunately, the exception.
-Furthermore, unlike in acromegaly in general, surgical debulking is not proven to increase control with postoperative SSA (9, 35, 36).
+As tumors are generally large and are often invasive at diagnosis, primary neurosurgical cure, as occurred in the sister of Patient 1, is unfortunately, the exception.
+Furthermore, unlike in acromegaly in general where it is usually helpful, surgical debulking in AIP mutated acromegaly cases is not guaranteed to increase control with postoperative SSA (9, 35, 36).
 Patients with AIP mutations also are generally young at disease onset, and these patients are at risk of increased vertical growth leading to pituitary gigantism, of which AIP mutations are the leading genetic cause (37).
 In pituitary gigantism, early hormonal control is associated with decreased final height so the instigation of effective therapy is key (38).
-Use of pegvisomant in combination with first generation somatostatin analogs has proven effective in young AIP mutated patients, including those with pituitary gigantism (14, 39).
+Use of pegvisomant in combination with first-generation somatostatin analogs has proven effective in young AIP-mutated patients, including those with pituitary gigantism (14, 39).